lv042/Weather-Wizard/docs/improvement.md

 }
 ```

-This the struct of the object.
+This is the struct of the object.
 It contains the database connection, the name of the database, the paths of the sql
 insert and rebuild files.

 ```go